Skip to content

 Orbit Research announced the launch of the Graphiti® Interactive Tactile Graphic Display today at the 35th annual CSUN Assistive Technology Conference.

 Connectable to computers, tablets, smartphones, or the Orion TI-84 Plus Talking Graphing Calculator via a USB port or Bluetooth, its open API allows developers to create apps on any platform to work with the Graphiti.
 Additionally, an HDMI port allows connection to any device with a video display output, making Graphiti an external tactile display monitor.
 This enables any device to connect seamlessly to Graphiti.
-The unit also includes a cursor pad for navigation, and an SD-card slot and USB port to load files for reading and editing in a standalone mode.
+The unit also includes a cursor pad for navigation, an SD card slot, and a USB port to load files for reading and editing in a standalone mode.

 Graphiti also features a touch interface to enable the user to “draw” on the display; tracing a shape with a fingertip raises the pins along the path traced.
 The touch interface allows traditional forms of touch gesture commands such as swipe to scroll.
 In addition, it enables novel uses such as “pushing” or “nudging” an object on the display to physically move it.
 Multiple Graphiti units can be connected together to provide complete and immersive interactivity through touch – what is drawn on one unit appears instantly on the other units in tactile form.